Chollerford: Governance

 Before Brexit European Parliament voters elected MEPs for the North East England constituency.

-For Local Government purposes it belongs to Northumberland County Council, a unitary authority.
+For Local Government purposes, it is served by Northumberland County Council, a unitary authority.

 Transport

 Chollerford was served by Humshaugh railway station (renamed from Chollerford in 1919) on the Border Counties Railway, which linked the Newcastle and Carlisle Railway, near Hexham, with the Border Union Railway at Riccarton Junction.
 The first section of the route was opened between Hexham and Chollerford in 1858 and the remainder in 1862.
 The line was closed to passengers by British Railways in 1956.

 The station is now a private house.